-Being the super over protective mama I am, I researched a bunch of ways you can monitor your children with their tech.
-I’m no fool, and I know we are only going to be adding to this short list as the Cowkids get older.
+Being the super overprotective mama I am, I researched a bunch of ways you can monitor your children with their tech.
+I’m no fool, and I know we will only add to this short list as the Cowkids get older.

 I believe that we can’t ignore the role tech plays in today’s society.

-As a parent it’s my job to provide my children with the tools they need to navigate this tech world safely and in an appropriate way based on their age and/or maturity level.
+As a parent, it’s my job to provide my children with the tools they need to navigate this tech world safely and appropriately based on their age and/or maturity level.

 It’s my job to set boundaries, educate my children on appropriate behavior, monitor their use and if necessary, punish them for misuse.